jdaehne/socialFeedMODX/README.md

 # socialFeed
 socialfeed extra for MODX CMS.
-The extra is an service to show your social Channels like Instagram, Twitter, YouTube on your MODX Website without struggling with the APIs of the social media sites.
+The extra is an service to show your social Channels like Instagram or TikTok on your MODX Website without struggling with the APIs of the social media sites.
 Just setup your Feed on www.socialfeed.pro, connect your social channels and install the socialFeed extra to show all your media on your site.

 ## Benefits
 - Easy integration without any API-knowledge